IfiemiE/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (11) permission to subdirectories only - dir exclusively' (12) creating a directory with a specified permission in octet mode (13) changing the group ownership of a file

+(14) changing owner and group at a time